Racheltmz/NTU-SC1015-Data-Science-Mini-Project/README.md

 # Satellite Terrain Image Classification

-This project was done as part of our SC1015 Introduction to Data Science and AI module in NTU.
+This project was done as part of our SC1015 Introduction to Data Science and AI module in NTU (Semester 2, AY2023/2024).

 # Table of Contents